fbpx

 • How will you measure success?
 In what timeframe?

-• For a research project provide clear research question/s, methodology and protocol
+• For a research project provide clear research question/s, methodology, protocol and data analysis

 The establishment of the WA MOC of teaching and training in the selected region will generate outcomes for babies and their families, the local health workforce and Perth Children’s Hospital.
 Details on the specific outcomes of the project are listed in Table 1, attached